SAFEHR-data/waveform-controller/README.md

 ## 3 Check if it's working

-If successful you should be able to run the demo script and see waveform messaged dumped to the terminal.
+If successful you should be able to run the waveform controller with.
 ```
 python waveform_controller.py
 ```
+Running the controller will create a `waveform_data` directory where waveform messages matched to Contact Serial Number (CSN) will be saved as csv files, each containing data for one calender day, as `YYYY-MM-DD.CSN.sourceName.units.csv`

+Each row of the csv will contain

+`csn, mrn, units, samplingRate, observationTime, waveformData`

 # Developing
 See [developing docs](docs/develop.md)